jemaw/gym-safety/README.md

 # Gym Safety

 This repository provides unofficial simple environments for reseaerch on safety in reinforcement learning.
-All environments provide the Openai gym interface.
+All environments provide the Openai gym interface and are usable without mujoco.
+The goal is to have some easily accessible environments where people can test their algorithms for safe rl.

 ## Installation
 Clone the repository and then type the following in the root directory of it: